|Born||in New York City, New York, USA|

 Bronx-born and raised Chazz Palminteri was a natural choice to continue the Italianate torch in film.
 In the tradition set forth in the 1970s by such icons as director Martin Scorsese and actors Robert De Niro, Al Pacino, John Cazale and Joe Pesci, Palminteri has brought grit, muscle and an evocative realism to the sidewalks of his New York neighborhood, violent as they are and were.

-Born in 1952, Palmintieri grew up in a tough area of the Bronx and it gave young Calogero (Palminteri's given first name) the life lessons that would later prove very useful to his career.
+Chazz was born Calogero Lorenzo Palminteri in 1952 in the Bronx, New York, the son of Rose, a homemaker, and Lorenzo Palminteri, a bus driver.
+He grew up in a tough area of the Bronx, giving him the life lessons that would later prove very useful to his career.
 He graduated from Theodore Roosevelt High School and started out pursuing his craft in 1973 studying at the Actor's Studio.
 He appeared off-Broadway in the early 1980s while paying his dues as a bouncer and doorman in nightclubs, among other jobs.

 In 1988 he wrote for himself a play entitled "A Bronx Tale," a powerful one-man stage commentary in which he depicted his bruising childhood in great detail, which included witnessing gangland slayings.
 Palminteri brought each and every character to life (18 in all) in this autobiographical piece -- his friends, enemies, even his own family.
 He showcased for years in both Los Angeles and New York, finally sparking the interest of his film idol, Robert De Niro.
 DeNiro, wanting to direct for the first time, saw the potential of this project and brought both it and the actor/writer to the screen.
 Palminteri played one of the flashier roles, Sonny, a gangster, in the movie version.
 An unknown film commodity at the time, Chazz had stubbornly refused to sell his stage property (the offers went into the seven figures) unless he was part of the package as both actor and screenwriter.
 DeNiro, who became his mentor, backed him up all the way, and the rest is history.
 A Bronx Tale (1993) earned strong reviews.